-1. The GRPA State Swimming and Diving Meet shall be governed by this Manual.
-In any situation which may not be covered by this Manual, the Meet Director, in consultation with the GRPA Swimming and Diving Sub-Committee if he deems it necessary, shall have the authority to make the final decision.

-- 2. All situations not specifically covered by this Manual concerning meet regulations, shall be handled in accordance with the current US Swimming and US Diving Rule Book. - 3.
+- 1. The GRPA State Swimming and Diving Meet shall be governed by this Manual.
+In any situation which may not be covered by this Manual, the Meet Director, in consultation with the GRPA State Athletic Committee Chair if he deems it necessary, shall have the authority to make the final decision. - 2.
+All situations not specifically covered by this Manual concerning meet regulations, shall be handled in accordance with the current US Swimming and US Diving Rule Book. - 3.
 Both GRPA state meets will file applications with US Swim to have the meet classified as a US Swim Observed Meet so the times will be recognized. - 4.
-All participating agencies are required to attend one of the three statewide swim meetings to cover the rules and regulations for the state swim meet.
+All participating agencies are required to attend one of the statewide swim meetings/ webinars to cover the rules and regulations for the state swim meet.
 Agencies that do not attend must pay a fine of \$200 to the GRPA office. - 5.
 Per the "Return to Play Act of 2013", effective January 1, 2014, all agencies are required to provide concussion education material to all youth participants and their parents.
-The verification of compliance to this law is affirmed by the signature of the agency director on the GRPA roster.
+The verification of compliance to this law is affirmed by the signature of the agency director on the GRPA roster. - 6.
+The practice of Deck Changing is prohibited at all GRPA events.
+Swimmers participating in deck changing would be in violation of the USA Swimming Rule concerning deck changing and could be subject to removal from further competition in the meet. - 7.
+Use of audio or visual recording devices, including a cell phone, is not permitted in changing areas, rest rooms, or locker rooms.
+The use of audio or visual recording devices is not allowed in resolution of protested matters.